essembeh/RegexTagForMusic/USAGE.md

 ## *--database*

-This argument is optional, takes one *file* containing all files to be ignored (Gzipped Json file).
+This argument is optional, takes one *file* containing all files to be ignored.

 The purpose of the database is to skip some workflows if they have already been executed *sucessfully* on some files.
 At the end of the execution, all files processed without error will be written in this file, to increment the list of files already done.

+*Nota:* if the filename has `json` extension, format should be plain JSON.
+Any other extension, format should be Json+Gzip.

 ## *--env*